Joseph Giarratano: Background

 Born in The Bronx on August 26, 1957, Giarratano grew up in circumstances described by The New York Times as similar to those of many juvenile offenders: "a fractured family, an abusive mother, a father he did not meet until they were inmates in the same Florida prison 16 years ago.
 It also includes an early exit from school and an even earlier introduction to drugs."
 He became a scallop fisherman in Hampton Roads, Virginia.

-Giarratano has said that he woke in the Kline apartment after a blackout and found the two women dead.
-In a 1991 interview, he said that he assumed he killed them, but does not know.
+Giarratano said that he woke in the Kline apartment after a blackout and found the two women dead.
+In a 1991 interview, he said that he assumed he killed them, but did not know.
 He fled to Florida.
 Feeling guilt, he turned himself in to police, and confessed to the murders.
 The trial was quick, and he was convicted and sentenced to death for the two murders.
 He later recanted his confessions.

 Death row

 While on death row at Mecklenburg Correctional Center, Giarratano became free of his addiction, and also of the tranquilizer prescribed by prison doctors.
 After being introduced to law by another inmate, he began to study it intensively, becoming interested in constitutional law.

-Giarratano has become noted as a legal scholar published in the Yale Law Journal and has assisted other prisoners with their cases.
-In addition, he has sought to widen the prisoner's rights, including to right of counsel, with an argument that was approved by the federal court of appeals but not the US Supreme Court.
-He worked to improve conditions in Virginia prisons, fighting for "increased access for visitors and confidentiality of communications with lawyers".

-He has developed as a scholar of constitutional law.
-It gave him purpose and he began to help other prisoners.
+Giarratano became noted as a legal scholar published in the Yale Law Journal and assisted other prisoners with their cases.
+In addition, he sought to widen prisoners' rights, including to right of counsel, with an argument that was approved by the federal court of appeals but not the US Supreme Court.
+He worked to improve conditions in Virginia prisons, fighting for "increased access for visitors and confidentiality of communications with lawyers."
+He later developed as a scholar of constitutional law.
+It gave him purpose, and he began to help other prisoners.
 He helped file habeas corpus petitions for himself and several other prisoners.

-He was involved in preparing arguments for Murray vs. Giarratano, 492 U.S. 1 (1989), which reached the United States Supreme Court.
-It was an effort to enlarge the rights to counsel.
+He was involved in preparing arguments for Murray v.
+Giarratano, 492 U.S. 1 (1989), which reached the United States Supreme Court.
+It was an effort to enlarge the right to counsel.
 This argument was upheld at the federal appeals court level, but in Murray v.
-Giarratano, the United States Supreme Court ruled that there is no Constitutional right to appointed counsel in state habeas proceedings, and that the rule applies equally to capital cases.
+Giarratano, the Supreme Court ruled that there is no constitutional right to appointed counsel in state habeas corpus proceedings, and that the rule applies equally to capital cases.

 Giarratano was involved in a 1984 escape attempt with seven other men from the Mecklenburg prison.
 Prison officials had an internal hearing and dealt with the men on an institutional basis.